Cray-HPE/docs-csm/operations/rack_resiliency/kyverno.md

 #### 2.3 Add a new label as a selector to identify the pods

-During restart, the label mentioned in the policy is added to all the pods belonging to the specific critical service deployment or StatefulSets that is being restarted.
+During restart, the label mentioned in the policy is added to all the pods belonging to the specific critical service Deployment or StatefulSets that is being restarted.

 For Example, for the StatefulSets `cray-bss-bitnami-etcd` the policy adds the `rrflag` as shown below: